How to Improve Your Google Ads Quality Score A Quick Guide

 Conclusion

-All components of your campaigns matter: ad copy, keywords, and the landing page.
+Every element of your campaigns is important: ad copy, keywords, and the landing page.

 Improving these will boost your Quality Score.
 This, in turn, will increase your ad visibility and placement.